TheLazySquid/Gimloader/buildTools/README.md

 gl init
 ```

 From there you will be given some options to choose from.
 This command will generate the file `GL.config.js`, which houses the configuration for the build tools.
+You can pick between [esbuild](https://esbuild.github.io/) and [Rollup](https://rollupjs.org/) for bundlers.

 ##### Mandatory Fields
 - `input`: The input file that will be compiled.